-Todd Phillips’ “Joker” is another prime contender for the brilliant transformation of Oscar favorite Joaquin Phoenix as Arthur Fleck/Joker.
-Makeup designer Nicki Ledermann teamed up with hair designer Kay Georgiou to re-imagine the DC super-villain.
+For Todd Phillips’ “Joker,” makeup designer Nicki Ledermann teamed up with hair designer Kay Georgiou to re-imagine the DC super-villain.
 They started with an image of Cesar Romero’s high-camp ‘60s TV Joker and broke it down using the terminally depressed, mentally unstable, bullied clown Fleck as the center piece, Ledermann made the classic white mask meticulously messy, smeared, untidy, and imperfect.
 Georgiou took a similar approach with Fleck’s pageboy haircut.
 Phoenix arrived on set with very long hair, and they imagined Fleck cutting his hair next to a mirror with kitchen shears.

 Niko Tavernise/Warner Bros.

-The astonishing transformation of Renée Zellweger as middle-aged screen legend Judy Garland in the “Judy” biopic from director Rupert Goold is another standout.
-Struggling to hold onto her children and stay relevant, Garland took London by storm one last time in 1969, and makeup and hair designer Jeremy Woodhead had to redo the actress’ face.
+For the unrecognizable Renée Zellweger as middle-aged screen legend Garland, who took London by storm one last time in 1969, makeup and hair designer Jeremy Woodhead had to redo the actress’ face.
 He began by adding a tip to her nose, gave her cheekbones a gaunt look while adding frown lines, dark circles, and crow’s feet with paint.
 To top it off, he gave her Garland’s trademark false eyelashes.